 The way side-effects affect different people can vary between the different triptans.
 So, if one causes unpleasant side-effects, a switch to a different one may be fine.

-A migraine attack itself can often cause nausea and vomiting.
+A migraine attack itself can often cause nausea and being sick (vomiting).
 This can cause problems in taking triptan tablets.
 Options to consider if this is a problem include:

 - Sumatriptan, which is also available as an injection.